SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

 ## CreateInstance<T>

-`CreateInstance<T>` is an extension method off of `Table` that will convert the table data to an object.
+`CreateInstance<T>` is an extension method of `Table` that will convert the table data to an object.
 For example, if you list data in a table that lists the values of your object like this:

 ```gherkin
 Given I entered the following data into the new account form: